-Before he died, my father spent a year in the woods, mingling less and less with others the deeper into the woods God invited him to go.
+Before he died, my father spent a year lost in the woods, mingling less and less with others the deeper into the woods God beckoned him to go.
 He folded dress socks into squares.
 He stared into cabinets.
-He drove to faraway places looking for convenience marts and lawn and garden stores, and the police were called to find him.
+He drove to faraway places, and the police were called to find him.

 “I want to describe God,” my father said.